 · Depository for Plott family artifacts (quilts and kitchen items) (2019)

-· Participated in the museum's Blue Ridge Heritage Festival
+· Participated in the museum's Blue Ridge Heritage Festival as an ongoing project

 · Sales outlet for BRCO CDs, DVDs, and art prints